AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/making-your-code-and-content-cloud-ready.md

 ## Code Refactoring {#code-refactor}

-Developing and running code in AEM as a Cloud Service requires a change in the mind-set.
+Developing and running code in AEM as a Cloud Service requires a change in the mindset.
 It should be noted that code must be resilient, especially as an instance might be stopped at any time.
 Code running in Cloud Service must be aware of the fact that it is always running in a cluster.
 This means that there is always more than one instance running.

 Certain changes are required to AEM Maven projects to be compatible with AEM as a Cloud Service.
 AEM as a Cloud Service requires a separation of *content* and *code* into discrete packages for deployment into AEM.